mbb5546/ez-rta/README.md

 # EZ-RTA

-A streamlined automation tool designed to set up and configure penetration testing environments quickly and consistently.
+An introductory automation script designed to set up and configure penetration testing environments quickly and consistently.

 ## Overview